The 9th Psychological Operations Battalion (Airborne)

 Tactical PSYOP Company located with the US Brigade at Camp Bondsteel had the missions of print and loudspeaker operations and limited radio production.
 They were augmented by the 3rd POB printing and communication assets.

-A Company, 9th PSYOP Bn Change of Command Ceremony as the 9th was leaving Kosovo
+A Company, 9th PSYOP Battalionn Change of Command Ceremony as the 9th was leaving Kosovo

 Haiti Operation Uphold Democracy

 The President Aristide Leaflet